 An NBC Today show contributor likened the bracelets to predecessors such as embroidery thread friendship bracelets, slap bracelets, silicone wristbands and the character-shaped Silly Bandz.
-These days, kids and adults alike are all sporting this new fashion.

 "My kids came home one day to tell me all about them and how they had to have them," said Shauna Pierce, Brooklee and Allie's mom.
 Now, the whole family makes them together.

 Kids say they like to make them for themselves, to trade with friends, and to give as birthday and holiday gifts.

 Single-strand bracelets can be made in a matter of minutes, but other styles, like the ladder, "zippy," triple single among others, can be more time consuming.